The Ginger Man

+The Ginger Man is a picaresque novel by American-Irish writer J. P. Donleavy, first published in Paris in 1955.
+The story is set in Dublin, Ireland, in post-war 1947.
+Originally banned for obscenity, the book has since become a major commercial success, selling almost 50 million copies worldwide.
+It is one of the best-selling books of all time, and in 1998, it was ranked 99th by the Modern Library in its list of the "100 Best Novels of the 20th Century."
+After being translated into over 30 languages, a film adaptation of the book was considered on numerous occasions, with actor Johnny Depp being favoured for the lead role.

+The story follows the life of a young American student named Sebastien Dangerfield, who arrives in Ireland after the Second World War.
+He enrolls at Trinity College Dublin, and develops a strong liking for alcohol and women.
+The book is widely considered a classic of modern literature, and remains a popular novel.

+Plot summary

+The novel follows a wealthy disaffected American student, Sebastian Dangerfield, during his time studying law at Trinity College.
+The book chronicles Dangerfield's violent and sexual misadventures and troubled relationship with his English wife and daughter.

 Background

 Donleavy's friend and fellow writer Brendan Behan was the first person to read the completed manuscript.
 The book was rejected by numerous publishers, but The Manchester Guardian published some extracts from it, calling the book a "comic triumph".
 Subsequently, Behan told Donleavy about Olympia Press, a Paris-based English-language publisher that had produced works by Samuel Beckett, and Donleavy succeeded in getting the book published by them, but was angered when he discovered that it had done so under its pornography imprint.

 In his 1994 autobiography The History of The Ginger Man, Donleavy wrote, "I smashed my fist upon its green cover format, published as it was in the pseudonymous and pornographic Traveller's Companion Series, and I declared aloud, 'If it's the last thing I ever do, I will avenge this book.'"
 Donleavy and the owner of Olympia Press, Maurice Girodias, became embroiled in decades of legal cases, The Guardian noting: "Twenty years later, the two parties were still suing each other, under the guise of phantom companies – Donleavy was 'The Little Someone Corporation' – with no end in sight.
 Girodias had declared himself bankrupt, and was preparing to buy back the title of his beloved Olympia Press at an auction in Paris.
 Donleavy learned of the sale and sent his wife to France with a large sum in cash.
 When bidding went over $8,000, Girodias ran out of money.
 The mysterious woman (as Girodias saw her) made a final bid, and the Olympia Press belonged to Donleavy."